 In the lighter side, “Shoulda Coulda” is a wry look at the human tendency to rethink life choices, while “Googling” takes its words—literally—from big data’s repository of online searches.

-“Write Again,” performed as a duet with guitar and clarinet, was inspired by Jack Bocchino, the photographer and legendary supporter of local music who was honored this year by the creation of the Jack O. Bocchino Spirit of Syracuse Sammy Award.
+“Write Again,” performed as a duet with guitar and clarinet, was inspired by Jack Bocchino, the photographer and legendary supporter of local music in Central New York who was honored this year by the creation of the Jack O. Bocchino Spirit of Syracuse Sammy Award.
 Rodgers took a poem by Bocchino about missing the days of writing letters, added words to extend the story, and set them to a sweetly old-fashioned tune.

 The album title is a nod to what Rodgers calls the most important characteristic of this band—and all good musicians: listening.